bramwelt/CS46X/protocol.md

-Persona is built on the BrowserID protocol.
+The Privly PGP app is built on top of Mozilla Persona.
 This page describes the BrowserID protocol at a high level.

 #Actors

 The protocol involves three actors:

-*  Users: The actual people that want to sign into websites using Persona.
+*  Users: The actual people that want to discover public keys of message recipients with the help of Persona.
 *  Relying Parties (RPs): Websites that want to let users sign in using Persona.
 *  Identity Providers (IdPs): Domains that can issue Persona-compatible identity certificates to their users.